 Use one hand to dip the chicken in the egg and the other to roll it in flour.

-The worst part of it is when you touch the chicken it will pull off the flour leaving balled spots.
+The worst part of it is that when you touch the chicken, it will pull off the flour, leaving bald spots.

 Then, shake them off and dip each piece in one by one.